g-g-sakura/NotesOfCertifiedPPs/JISEC-C0858.md

 &#x1f486; &#x1f92b;

 These are pure typographical errors.
-Note here that [FIPS 186-5](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.186-5.pdf) uses the word `Per-message secret`.
+Note here that [FIPS 186-5](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.186-5.pdf) uses the term `Per-message secret`.

 ### Note to FCS_CKM.6
 We can find the followin description in FCS_CKM.6.2: